zakmandhro/hakr/README.md

 # haxer

-A hacking game of decryption based on Mastermind.
+A hacking game of decryption based lightly on Mastermind.